 Initiative to Combat America’s Deadly Epidemic of Drug and Alcohol Addiction

 Drug and alcohol addiction is a national epidemic and our nation is failing to address it.
 Nearly 23 million Americans suffer from a substance use disorder, yet only about one in ten receive treatment.
 This is a problem that touches Americans everywhere, from our biggest cities to our smallest towns, and from our richest enclaves to our poorest neighborhoods.
 It is a problem that did not just appear overnight, but has worsened in recent years.
-And we cannot arrest and incarcerate our way out of it.
 We need a new approach to tackling this complex challenge.
 The costs to our nation of not doing so are huge: reduced productivity, overloaded health care and criminal justice systems, and hundreds of thousands of human lives lost.